-IP 57 runs over twelve pages and contains multiple sections and subsections.
-The initiative opens with a page and a half of recitals, which have no legal import.
+IP 58 runs over twelve pages and contains multiple sections and subsections.
+The initiative opens with over a page of recitals, which have no legal import.
 After repealing Article IV, sections 6 and 7, the initiative enacts a new Article IV, section 6 comprised of 13 subsections.